Job posting wording has a direct impact on your quality applications. Here are 7 tips that should help you nail your wording.

 There are great additional examples in 10 Samples of an Effective EEO Statement.

-Job Posting Wording Tip #7: Tech Jobs Wording to Attract Women
+Job Posting Wording Tip #7: Wording to Attract Women Applicants in Tech Roles

 A number of psychology journals and artificial intelligence tests prove wording in job postings impacts a woman’s likelihood of clicking apply.

 Check out the below job posting for Senior Software Engineer at PEAK6 (analyzed by Ongig’s Text Analyzer software).
-It has a healthy percentage of its words proven to attract women, such as collaborate, responsible and support.
+It has a healthy percentage of its words proven to attract women applicants, such as collaborate, responsible and support.

 Here are the top 10 feminine words used in tech job postings: